TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

-chatOur COVID-19 response  DetailsLast Day—Friends &.
-Family Sale EXTRA 30% OFF w/ code: FRIENDS4 Shop All
+chatOur COVID-19 response  DetailsEXTRA 30% OFF $75 or more with code: STYLISH Details
+EXTRA 25% OFF under $75 with code: STYLISH Details
 Free Shipping Over $49  DetailsContact-free curbside pickup Learn More
-2-hour buy online pickup &. go Get Details
-Our COVID-19 response  DetailsLast Day—Friends &.
-Family Sale EXTRA 30% OFF w/ code: FRIENDS4 Shop All
+Our COVID-19 response  DetailsEXTRA 30% OFF $75 or more with code: STYLISH Details

 Enable Accessibility